 All Are Welcome!

 We are a church for all God’s people, and we welcome visitors and questions.
 From our leadership, to our music, to our meetings and everything in between, we work hard to be a home for anyone in west Charlotte who puts their hope in Jesus… and a welcome place for anyone who has questions about what that even means.
 Come and join us!

 Yes!
-We have a van and are happy to come pick you up.
-If you would like a ride, call (980) 277-0304 and leave us a message with your name, phone number, and address.
+If you would like help with transportation, please call (980) 277-0304 and leave us a message with your name, phone number, and address.
 We will contact you to arrange a ride.

 What Should I Wear?